-The Hills Photographic Society is a newly incorporated camera club, meeting at St Joseph’s Hall, Cnr Monbulk-Emerald and Cornish Road of Emerald, Victoria, on the second and fourth Thursday of the month at 7.30pm.
+The Hills Photographic Society is a young incorporated camera club, meeting at the Hills Hub, Emerald, Victoria, on the second and fourth Thursday of the month at 7.30pm.
 All are welcome to visit with a view to becoming a member.

 We are a not-for-profit organisation, formed to share our common love of photography, as well as knowledge, skills and creativity.
 The club provides a friendly environment for member to learn and enhance their skills for taking and processing images with their chosen cameras.